14–18 Jul 2015

 I review recent progress achieved on the lattice in the understanding of chiral symmetry breaking in QCD.
 Emphasis is given to recent computations of the spectral density of the Dirac operator and of the topological susceptibility.

-YU NAKAYAMA
+2. Dr YU NAKAYAMA (Caltech)

 14/07/2015, 10:00